-For 10 days, you’ll be supported by me and fellow middle-pathers in a gradual downshift of our physical, mental, and emotional energy that aligns with the natural cycles we’re a part of.
-By embracing this period of release, elimination, and a return to our origins—the earth—we not only gain a greater appreciation for all of the creativity and productivity of the past year, but also make space (with the help of vata) for new energy to fill the beautiful container of our lives.
+For 10 days, you’ll be supported by me and fellow spirit-seekers in a gradual downshift of our physical, mental, and emotional energy that aligns with the rhythm of nature.
+By embracing this period of release, elimination, and refinement, we not only gain a greater appreciation for all of the creativity and productivity of the past year, but also make space (with the help of vata) for new energy to fill the beautiful container of our lives.

 What You Get:

 - 3 live zoom sessions (recordings will be provided)

 - Self-paced option if you cannot attend live or participate during the program dates

 - A beautifully designed packet of information, recipes, ingredient lists, and curated resources for food items and products to be used throughout the season

 - Discount on kitchari kits and other items from Divya’s Kitchen and Banyan Botanicals

 - Daily meditations and journaling prompts

 - Online community support for questions and sharing with Jennifer and fellow participants